MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 fillBlocks(volume: BlockVolumeBase | CompoundBlockVolume, block: BlockPermutation | BlockType | string, options?: BlockFillOptions): ListBlockVolume
 `

-Fills an area between begin and end with block of type block.
+Fills an area of blocks with a specific block type.

 #### **Parameters**
 - **volume**: [*BlockVolumeBase*](BlockVolumeBase.md) | [*CompoundBlockVolume*](CompoundBlockVolume.md)

+  Volume of blocks to be filled.
 - **block**: [*BlockPermutation*](BlockPermutation.md) | [*BlockType*](BlockType.md) | *string*

   Type of block to fill the volume with.
 - **options**?: [*BlockFillOptions*](BlockFillOptions.md) = `null`

-  A set of additional options, such as a matching block to potentially replace this fill block with.
+  A set of additional options, such as a block filter which can be used to include / exclude specific blocks in the fill.

-**Returns** [*ListBlockVolume*](ListBlockVolume.md) -  Returns number of blocks placed.
+**Returns** [*ListBlockVolume*](ListBlockVolume.md) - Returns a ListBlockVolume which contains all the blocks that were placed.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.